Liberty Square (Budapest)

 Liberty Square (Szabadság tér, /hu/) is a public square located in the Lipótváros neighborhood of Budapest, Hungary.

 The square is a mix of business and residential.
 The United States Embassy in Hungary and the historicist style headquarters of the Hungarian National Bank abut the east side of the square.
 Some buildings on the square are designed in the Art Nouveau style.
 Ignác Alpár designed two of the buildings.
-The square houses monuments to Ronald Reagan and Harry Hill Bandholtz and a monument to the Soviet liberation of Hungary in World War II from Nazi German occupation.
-In 2020, together with the United States Embassy, it built a large statue of US Pres.
-George H.W.
-Bush.
+The square houses monuments to Ronald Reagan and Harry Hill Bandholtz and a monument to the end of German occupation of Hungary in World War II.
+In 2020, together with the United States Embassy, it built a large statue of US President George Bush.
 Some of the monuments like the WWII liberation sculpture were designed by Károly Antal.
-The Memorial for Victims of the German Occupation portrays Hungary as an angel being attacked by Germany in the form of an eagle -- symbolism that obscures Hungary's willing participation in the Holocaust.
+The Memorial for Victims of the German Occupation portrays Hungary as an angel being attacked by Germany in the form of an eagle—symbolism that obscures Hungary's willing participation in the Holocaust.
 A counter-monument that includes photos of Hungarians who were sent to Auschwitz was created in 2014 in front of the memorial.